TilmanGriesel/ha_trmnl_weather_station/README.md

 ## What It Does

 Send live sensor data (like CO2, temperature, humidity, and more) to a TRMNL E-Ink display.
-Works with Netatmo and other Home Assistant-compatible devices.
-Simple manual install steps included.
+Works with Netatmo and other Home Assistant-compatible devices with a few simple installation steps.

 ## Features